tiktekteam/tiktekteam.github.io/SOLUTION_GITHUB_ACTIONS.md

-# GitHub Actions Troubleshooting Guide for React App
+# GitHub Actions Troubleshooting Guide for React + Vite App

-This document provides solutions for common issues with the GitHub Actions workflow that builds and deploys the React application.
+This document provides solutions for common issues with the GitHub Actions workflow that builds and deploys the React + Vite application.

 ## Common Issues and Solutions

 ### 1. Workflow Not Running

 **Symptoms:**
-- The "Build and Deploy React App" workflow doesn't run when you push changes
+- The "Build and Deploy Vite React App" workflow doesn't run when you push changes
 - No workflow runs appear in the Actions tab

 **Solutions:**